gbmhunter/blog/content/pages/electronics/projects/luxcity-uv-tonic-control-system/_index.md

 {{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/lcd-screen-tonic-active.jpg" caption="The LCD screen working.
 This part was a breeze, it was an Arduino capable LCD shield, and there was a pre-written library for the firmware.
-It literally took less than 5 minutes to get working." caption-position="bottom" width="600px" >}}
+It literally took less than 5 minutes to get working."  width="600px" >}}